Are you 18 years or older?

 The Alberta Dream

-After graduation I joined Alberta-based importer Pure Global Imports as a sales representative, earning my WSET Level 3 certification while traveling extensively throughout Alberta and internationally.
-From small diners to highly accoladed mountain restaurants, I experienced firsthand how diverse and adventurous the world of wine can be.
+After graduation I joined Alberta-based importer Pure Global Imports as a sales representative.
+While there I earned my WSET Level 3 certification while traveling extensively throughout Alberta and internationally.
+From small diners to highly acclaimed mountain restaurants, I experienced firsthand how diverse and adventurous the world of wine can be.

 30's